 Two major classes of neuronal growth inhibitors are abundantly expressed after traumatic spinal cord injuries, those associated with tissue scarring and gliosis (Bradbury and Burnside, 2019) and those associated with myelin (Schwab and Strittmatter, 2014).
 Myelin-associated inhibitors have been a target for regenerative therapies for over 30 years, since Martin Schwab’s group first identified a potent neurite growth inhibitor associated with oligodendrocytes and myelin fractions, later identified as Nogo-A. Decades of research have subsequently led to the development of numerous strategies to block or inhibit this inhibitor, with robust demonstrations of enhanced neuroplasticity of motor pathways associated with improvements in limb mobility, locomotion and upper limb function in models of spinal cord injury and stroke (reviewed in (Schwab and Strittmatter, 2014)).
-Of these, Nogo-A function blocking antibodies have been widely applied in rodent and non-human primate models of spinal cord injury and recently in man (Kucher et al., 2018).
+Of these, antibodies that block Nogo-A function have been widely applied in rodent and non-human primate models of spinal cord injury and recently in man (Kucher et al., 2018).
 Another strategy to prevent Nogo-A’s inhibitory actions is to block its signalling by targeting the Nogo-66 receptor 1 (NgR1).
 Targeting NgR1 is a particularly potent approach, since other myelin-associated inhibitors implicated in growth cone collapse and inhibition of neurite outgrowth also bind and signal via this receptor, including myelin-associated glycoprotein and oligodendrocyte myelin glycoprotein.
 AXER-204 is a recently developed soluble human fusion protein that acts as a decoy, or trap, for these myelin-associated growth inhibitors, preventing their signalling and promoting neuronal growth.
-After previous testing with this Nogo receptor “decoy” protein in rat contusion injury models (Wang et al., 2006), in this latest work the authors used non-human primates with cervical level injuries to study toxicological, behavioural and neurobiological effects of AXER-204.
-The results reveal no observable toxicity in rats or primates, increased regenerative growth of a major descending motor pathway, and recovered forelimb use in monkeys (study design and key findings are summarised in Fig. 1, and discussed further below).
+Having previously tested this Nogo receptor “decoy” protein in rat contusion injury models (Wang et al., 2006), in this latest work the authors use non-human primates with cervical level injuries to study toxicological, behavioural and neurobiological effects of AXER-204.
+The results reveal no observable toxicity in rats or primates, increased regenerative growth of a major descending motor pathway, and recovery of forelimb use in monkeys (Fig. 1).

 Firstly, dose escalation and toxicity studies were carried out in both rodents and non-human primates, including chronic intrathecal and intravenous administration in rats (over 2–4 months) and chronic intrathecal administration in monkeys (over 3.5 months), at doses far greater than would be applied in humans.
-No evident toxicity or adverse events related to AXER-204 were observed in numerous measures of toxicity and clinical observations (including body weight, food consumption, electrocardiographic measurements, respiration rate and ophthalmic observations), suggesting a good safety profile for AXER-204.
-Pain sensitivity testing was not specifically carried out in this study, although animals were scored on a neurological scale which includes a sensation response and no differences were observed between AXER-204 and vehicle treated groups.
+Numerous measures of toxicity and clinical observations (including body weight, food consumption, electrocardiographic measurements, respiration rate and ophthalmic observations) revealed no toxicity or adverse events related to AXER-204, suggesting a good safety profile.
+Pain sensitivity was not specifically tested, although animals were scored on a neurological scale which includes a sensation response and no differences were observed between AXER-204 and vehicle-treated groups.
 However, it is important to note that aberrant sprouting and abnormal sensitivity to innocuous or painful stimuli is one potential negative outcome of unblocking neuronal growth inhibitors, particularly with agents that promote neuroplasticity.
 Inclusion of pain sensitivity testing may therefore be an important consideration for future clinical trial design.